cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

 ---
 layout: post
-title: "The curious case of squashfs page faults"
+title: "The curious case of slow squashfs reads"
 ---

-Here's an interesting issue I and [Tejun](https://github.com/htejun) looked at a few days back that I thought might be interesting to share with a wider audience.
+Here's an interesting issue I and [Tejun](https://github.com/htejun) looked at a few days ago that I thought might be interesting to share with a wider audience.
 I hope it can serve as an example that kernel internals aren't just a black box when it comes to debugging, and it's possible to work these things out with a little patience and a careful eye.